chrismicah/dsc232r-milestone2/Desktop/sparkproject/README.md

 Conclusion

 This project demonstrates the effectiveness of using PySpark to process and model large scale e-commerce interaction data.
 Through comprehensive preprocessing including normalization, imputation, and feature engineering, we prepared the dataset for predictive modeling.
 Our initial logistic regression model provided a strong baseline for identifying user intent.
-Future iterations will incorporate tree-based models and binary classification frameworks to enhance both interpretability and predictive performance.
+Future iterations will incorporate tree based models and binary classification frameworks to enhance both interpretability and predictive performance.

 Collaboration